-The shareholdings management prepares the shareholdings report of the public authority and shall publish it on its website on a permanent basis.
+- 35 The shareholdings management prepares the shareholdings report of the public authority and shall publish it on its website on a permanent basis.
 It is intended to provide politicians and the general public with the opportunity to obtain a systematic overview of the enterprises of the public authority and thus of the use and impact of public funds.
-The shareholdings report shall provide an annual summary report on the submission of the Declarations of Compliance by the enterprises as well as on the general handling of recommendations for the shareholder.
-The shareholdings report shall also provide an overarching presentation of the public authority's own objectives in the context of the United Nations' sustainability goals (SDGs) and the German Federal Government's sustainability strategy, and which sustainability aspects are particularly relevant in the specific context of the public authority.
+The shareholdings report shall also provide an overarching presentation of the public authority's own objectives in the context of the United Nations' sustainability goals (SDGs) and the German Federal Government's sustainability strategy, and which sustainability aspects are particularly relevant in the specific context of the public authority. - The shareholdings report shall provide an annual summary report on the submission of the Declarations of Compliance by the enterprises as well as on the general handling of recommendations for the shareholder.
+In an overarching section, it should be reported how many enterprises from the shareholdings portfolio have issued a Declaration of Compliance and which patterns and conspicuous features emerge in the overall view of all issued Declarations of Compliance.
+In the section on the individual enterprises, it shall be stated whether the Declaration of Compliance with the Public Corporate Governance Code has been issued and whether it is available on the enterprise's website. - Insofar as the public authority is legally obliged to prepare consolidated financial statements or prepares them on its own initiative, a reference to the consolidated financial statements shall be included here in the respective Public Corporate Governance Code.